lerrytang/self-interpretable-agent/README.md

 ```

 #### Step 3.
 Submit a job to Kubernetes.
 We assume you have configured `kubectl` to work with your cluster.
-If that is not the case, please consult this [doc](https://kubernetes.io/docs/tasks/tools/install-kubectl/) for setup instructions.
-See also this [blog](https://cloud.google.com/blog/products/ai-machine-learning/how-to-run-evolution-strategies-on-google-kubernetes-engine) for instructions on setting up a cluster on GKE.
+Otherwise, please consult this [doc](https://kubernetes.io/docs/tasks/tools/install-kubectl/) for setup instructions.

 Once your `kubectl` works correctly with your cluster, you can run the following command to deploy a job on the cluster.
 ```